==========

 option 0: quick install

-For a simple technology demonstration we offer an insecure quick install (eg: a dangerous curl pipe sudo bash) process:
+For a simple technology demonstration we offer an insecure quick package building script to aid in installing vula:

 option 1: manually build and install Debian Packages